llydiacross/lizziesmod/README.md

 - `lizziesgame inputs [filter]`, `textures [filter]`, `xml [items|blocks|recipes] [filter]`, and `portal` inspect the corresponding LizziesMod systems.
 - `lizziesgame ui <window-name>` opens a named XUi window for local UI testing, such as `windowModSettings`, `windowModLibrary`, or `windowSpawnMenu`.

+## Gears Compatibility

+LizziesMod settings use `Config/ModSettings.xml` inside each LizziesMod package.
+This leaves the root-level `ModSettings.xml` available for [Gears - A Mod Settings Manager](https://www.nexusmods.com/7daystodie/mods/4017?tab=description), which uses that root file for its own settings definitions.

+LizziesMod does not load, save, or modify root-level `ModSettings.xml` files.
+Mods that define their settings for Gears therefore still require Gears; LizziesMod only manages settings declared in `Config/ModSettings.xml`.

 ## Developer Settings

-Committed `ModSettings.xml` files use player-safe defaults.
+Committed `Config/ModSettings.xml` files use player-safe defaults.
 Local development overrides live in the ignored `02_LizziesMod/DevSettings.xml` file and apply only when the client starts in developer mode:

 ```xml
 <DevSettings>